 When you reach the G-Spot, you are actually massaging the highly sensitive neighbouring areas (internal clitoris, urethra and vagina) that are being pressed together, enhancing pleasure and leading to orgasm in some women.

 The easiest way to locate your G-Spot?

 Insert your index finger inside your vagina and make the "come hither" motion, gently rubbing your finger along the anterior wall.
 Or look for dildos or vibrators that have an end with a slight angle.
 G-Spot vibrators and dildos are popular because they can exert enough pressure needed to stimulate this hidden pleasure zone.
-To learn more about G-Spot products recommended by Bloom, click here
+Learn more about G-Spot recommended products